GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Adaptively sampling path lengths

+\begin{remark}[Computational Cost of Orbit Selection] In this remark, we discuss the computational cost of the random doubling procedure used by NUTS to generate $J$.
+The left-most index at the $k$-th step of the procedure is $B_{k} = \sum_{l=1}^{k} 2^{l-1} \mathds{1}_{\{ I_{l}^* = J_l - |J_l|\}}$.
+By induction, one can prove that Given that $J_k$ has no sub-U-turns, we need to ensure that $J_{k+1}$ satisfies this property as well.
+In the above notation, the possible sets of intermediate leapfrog iterates corresponding to $J_{k+1}$ correspond exactly to the sets where as before ${[m : n ] = \{m, m+1, \dots, n-1, n \}}$.

-Since the U-turn condition involves only the endpoints of the set of leapfrog iterates, the cost of checking whether or not a given set of leapfrog iterates satisfies the U-turn condition is constant in the size of the set.
-Therefore, when generating an orbit starting from $(\theta_0, \rho_0)$ the total cost of checking whether $J_{k+1} = I_{k+1} \cup J_k$ satisfies the No-Intermediate-U-Turn condition is upper bounded by the number of sets we need to check.
+Since $J_k$ has no sub-U-turns by induction, when generating an orbit we need only check that the intermediate sets corresponding to subsets of the proposed extension $I_{k+1}^\ast$ exhibit no U-turns.
+Moreover, since the U-turn condition involves only the endpoints of the set of leapfrog iterates, the cost of checking whether or not a given set of leapfrog iterates satisfies the U-turn condition is linear in the size of the set (i.e., $\mathcal{O}(n)$ for leapfrog paths of size $n$).

-Since each choice of $l$ above corresponds to $2^{k-l}$ sets the total cost for checking that $J_{k+1}$ satisfies the No-Intermediate-U-Turn property is upper bounded by $\sum_{l=1}^{k} 2^{k-l} \leq 2^{k+1}$.
-Consequently, returning a set $J$ with $|J| = M = 2^k$ has computational cost $O(M)$.
-In practice, by induction we need only check those intermediate sets of leapfrog iterates which correspond to subsets of $I_{k+1}$ which gives further speedup.
+Therefore, the total cost of checking whether $I_{k+1}^*$ satisfies the sub-U-turn condition is upper bounded by the number of sets we need to check - which is upper bounded by the number of sets enumerated in (\ref{eq:intermediate-subset-enmeration}).
+Since each choice of $l$ above corresponds to $2^{l-1}$ such sets the total cost for checking that $I_{k+1}^*$ satisfies the sub-U-turn property is therefore upper bounded by $\sum_{l=1}^{k} 2^{l-1} = 2^{k}-1$.
+Since returning a set $J$ of size $|J| = M = 2^k$ requires checking the sub-U-turn property for $I_1^{\star}, \dots, I_{k+1}^*$, the total computational cost of producing a set of this size is $O(M)$.

-Compare this to the simpler strategy of extending $J_k$ one point at a time by sampling $I_{k+1}$ uniformly from $\{\min(J_k) -1, \max(J_k)+1 \}$.
-For such a strategy, the cost of appending $I_{k+1}$ is again of order $|J_k|$ and therefore to return a set $J$ with $|J| = M$ has computational cost $O(M^2)$.
-Reducing the cost of producing large orbits motivates the strategy of having the orbits $J_k$ double in size with each iteration.
-For more details on the computational cost of the orbit selection procedure in NUTS as well as other aspects of the implementation, see Appendix A in \cite{betancourt2017conceptual}.
+Compare this to the computational cost of the simpler strategy of extending $J_k$ one point at a time by sampling $I_{k+1}^*$ uniformly from $\{\min(J_k) -1, \max(J_k)+1 \}$.
+For such a strategy, the cost of appending $I_{k+1}^*$ is again of order $|J_k|$ and therefore to return a set $J$ with $|J| = M$ has computational cost $O(M^2)$.
+Reducing the cost of producing large orbits motivates the random doubling procedure used in NUTS.
+For more details on the computational cost of the random doubling procedure used in NUTS as well as other aspects of the implementation, see Appendix A in \cite{betancourt2017conceptual}.

 \end{remark}